basler/pylon-ros-camera/README.md

 Compile the workspace using `colcon`:
 ``cd ~/dev_ws && colcon build``

 **Note**: The --symlink-install flag can be added to the `colcon build` command.
-This allows the installed files to be changed by changing the files in the source space (e.g. Python files or other not compiled resourced) for faster iteration (refer to [the ROS2 documentation](https://docs.ros.org/en/galactic/Tutorials/Colcon-Tutorial.html?highlight=colcon)).
+This allows the installed files to be changed by changing the files in the source space (e.g., Python files or other not compiled resourced) for faster iteration (refer to [the ROS2 documentation](https://docs.ros.org/en/galactic/Tutorials/Colcon-Tutorial.html?highlight=colcon)).

 **Note**: The packages are built in Release by default.
 The build type can be modfied by using the `--cmake-args` flag (for instance `colcon build --symlink-install --cmake-args=-DCMAKE_BUILD_TYPE=Debug`).